albar965/littlenavmap-manual/en/MAPDISPLAY.md

 ![Airport Diagram](../images/airportdiagram2.jpg "Airport Diagram")

 _**Picture above:** Detailed view of the airport diagram.
 Shows blue gates on the right and a few green general aviation ramp parking on the left.
-Long displaced threshold of runway 33 is visible._
+Long displaced threshold of runway 33 is visible.
+Dashed yellow lines indicate taxi paths._

 ### Map Context Menu {#map-context-menu}